Trump, allies ramp up attacks over Ukraine call furor as Dems hit gas on impeachment

 All this has played out in a matter of days, with the Ukraine controversy spurring Democratic leadership into impeachment action in a way the Russia controversy did not.
 The White House, for its part, spent most of the week trying to clear the air.
 It released a transcript of the call with Ukrainian President Volodymyr Zelenksy showing Trump urging his Kiev counterpart to "look into" former Vice President Joe Biden and his son—a move Democrats claim was Trump seeking assistance from a foreign power in the 2020 presidential election.
 The now-released whistleblower complaint on the same call included additional allegations, including claims that officials tried to hide records of the call.

-But the president and his legal team are fighting back, including by likening the whistleblower and his or her sources to a "spy" -- and questioning whether this is all the work of partisans.
+But the president and his legal team are fighting back by likening the whistleblower and his or her sources to spies -- and questioning whether this is all the work of partisans.

 "Sounding more and more like the so-called Whistleblower isn’t a Whistleblower at all.
 In addition, all second hand information that proved to be so inaccurate that there may not have even been somebody else, a leaker or spy, feeding it to him or her?
 A partisan operative?"
 Trump tweeted Friday.

-He also blasted media coverage, including The New York Times' Peter Baker for his latest reporting on the call.
+He also blasted media coverage, including the New York Times' Peter Baker for his latest reporting on the call.

 And he demanded the resignation of Schiff, D-Calif., for "fraudulently" reading out a hyperbolic account of his phone call with the Ukrainian president during a hearing on Thursday.

-Starting Thursday, Trump began raising questions about the whistleblower.
+Trump began raising questions about the whistleblower on Thursday.

 “I want to know who’s the person, who’s the person who gave the whistleblower the information?”
-Trump said, according to audio of his remarks at a private event in a New York hotel obtained by The Los Angeles Times.
+Trump said, according to audio of his remarks at a private event in a New York hotel obtained by the Los Angeles Times.
 “Because that’s close to a spy.”

 He added: “You know what we used to do in the old days when we were smart?
 Right?
 The spies and treason, we used to handle it a little differently than we do now.”

-Trump’s lawyer Jay Sekulow suggested Friday he or she had assistance in writing the complaint that rocked Washington.
+Trump’s lawyer Jay Sekulow suggested Friday the whistleblower had assistance in writing the complaint that rocked Washington.

 “Do you think the whistleblower drafted the complaint?
 I mean realistically?”
-Trump lawyer Jay Sekulow said on “Fox & Friends.”
+Sekulow said on “Fox & Friends.”
 “Look at the phraseology, the endnotes, and the footnotes—this wasn’t drafted by this individual.
-This was written by a law firm—the American people see it as it is.
+This was written by a law firm.
+The American people see it as it is.
 Nobody has an appetite for this anymore.”

 Sekulow blasted the fallout surrounding the controversy as “political theater.”